vitantonioc/walk/README.md

 ## Start application PWA

 * Generate a production build → 'serve-http-pwa' (npm run serve-http-pwa) -  This will create a new folder under your root application called dist.
-Your app files will be under dist/angular-pwa.
+Your app files will be under docs.

 * Open browser in this path : http//localhost: 8080 (for the correct PWA is need https or http://localhost:8080)